-Six representative scenarios were selected from the two STEP Pareto fronts to-make more specifically comparisons withe the two ONE-2 scenarios, as depicted in Figure 8b-7b (e.g., STEP + VARY-HH, STEP + VARY-MM, STEP + VARY-LL, and ONE-2 + VARY).
+Six representative scenarios were selected from the two STEP Pareto fronts to more specifically compare the two ONE-2 scenarios, as depicted in Figure 7b (e.g., STEP + VARY-HH, STEP + VARY-MM, STEP + VARY-LL, and ONE-2 + VARY).
 One scenario with the same soil erosion reduction rate as the ONE-2 scenario was selected as the MM scenario.
-Conversely, the LL scenario was set as the one-scenario with the lowest NPV and reduction rate, and the HH scenario as had the highest NPV and reduction rate.
-Table 3 enlists the NPV in the first year and the detailed investments (including initial and maintenance investments, i.e., the cash outflow of the NPV) in different years for the selected scenarios.
+Conversely, the LL scenario was the scenario with the lowest NPV and reduction rate, and the HH scenario had the highest NPV and reduction rate.
+Table 3 lists the NPV in the first year and the detailed investments (including initial and maintenance investments, i.e., the cash outflow of the NPV) in different years for the selected scenarios.

-608 609 In addition to the similar pattern of the two Pareto fronts under stepwise investment (STEP + VARY and STEP + FIXED), the generational changes in the hypervolume index with generations-for the two optimization experiments also demonstrated similar changing trends (Figure 98).
+In addition to the similar pattern of the two Pareto fronts under stepwise investment (STEP + VARY and STEP + FIXED), the generational changes in the hypervolume index for the two optimization experiments also demonstrated similar changing trends (Figure 8).
 Although the STEP + VARY hypervolume seemed to first attain stability in the 65th generation, while STEP + FIXED demonstrated a slowly increasing trend, we believed that they both had similar evolution characteristics without significant differences in optimization efficiency under the current experimental settings of the NSGA-II algorithm.
-The only difference between the two experiments, which that considered the time-varying effectiveness of a BMP; was the cause of the overall high hypervolume index of STEP + FIXED, as depicted in Figure 98.
-This result could be expected because the experiments with a fixed BMP effectiveness used data from the fifth year (Table 2), which was had the optimum optimal effectiveness values during the

-- evaluation period of this study.
-The hypervolume index proved that optimization under stepwise 615 investment could enlarge the solution space and derive better BMP scenarios. - 616
+The only difference between the two experiments that considered the time-varying effectiveness of a BMP was the cause of the overall high hypervolume index of STEP + FIXED, as depicted in Figure 8.
+This result could be expected because the experiments with a fixed BMP effectiveness used data from the fifth year (Table 2), which had the optimal effectiveness values during the evaluation period of this study.
+The hypervolume index proved that optimization under stepwise investment could enlarge the solution space and derive better BMP scenarios.